RevenueHunt/docs/docs/reference/quiz-builder.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

     !!! note

-        In V2 of the Shop Quiz: Product Recommender app for Shopify you can not only upvote by also recommend entire collections to the customer.
+        In V2 of the RevenueHunt app for Shopify you can not only upvote by also recommend entire collections to the customer.

     To add link collections of products to choices, go to [Questions](#quiz-builder---questions), select a  multiple-choice question, then a choice and open the [Choice Settings](#choice-settings).